walteraa/kubernetes_tutorials/k8s-gke/README.md

 If the command is executed successfully, a confirmation about kubeconfig entry creation for `gke-central` will appear.

-# Making sure that the configurations was created successfully
+# Making sure that the configurations were created successfully

 To make sure that everything until here works fine, we can run two commands